 What if we ate like the Gauls?

-Before Romanization, Celtic peoples lived to the rhythm of local cuisine, simple but rich in flavors.
+Before Romanization, Celtic peoples lived according to a local cuisine, simple but rich in flavors.
 Thanks to recent archaeological research, their daily diet can now be accurately reconstructed.
-Let's forget the caricatures and delve back into a culinary world more than two thousand years old.
+Let's forget the caricatures and dive back into a culinary world over two thousand years old.

-Here is an overview of the ingredients present in Gaul during the Celtic period (before -52) and used in their daily diet.
+Here is an overview of the ingredients present in Gaul during the Celtic period (before 52 BC) and used in their daily diet.

 ⏱ Estimated reading time: ~ 10 minutes